cair/GraphTsetlinMachine/README.md

   <img width="50%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/NoisyXOR.png">
 </p>

 Each node has one of two properties: _'A'_ or _'B'_.
-If both of the nodes in the graph have the same property, it is labeled _Y=0_.
+If both of the nodes in a graph have the same property, the graph is labeled _Y=0_.
 Otherwise, it is labeled _Y=1_.
 The task of the Graph Tsetlin Machine is to assign the correct label to each type of graph, when the labels used for training are noisy.

 ### Initialization